 “When it comes to religious liberty, the Department of Health and Human Services is acting like a kid who doesn’t want to eat his lima beans.
 Our Constitution and laws require them to protect religious exercise, but they really don’t want to, so they are trying every trick in the book to avoid doing so.
 But we will keep suing until the courts make HHS comply with its obligations” says Rassbach.

-The Becket Fund led the charge against the unconstitutional HHS mandate.
-The Becket Fund currently represents: Hobby Lobby, Wheaton College, East Texas Baptist University, Houston Baptist University, Colorado Christian University, the Eternal Word Television Network, Ave Maria University, and Belmont Abbey College.
+Becket led the charge against the unconstitutional HHS mandate.
+Becket currently represents: Hobby Lobby, Wheaton College, East Texas Baptist University, Houston Baptist University, Colorado Christian University, the Eternal Word Television Network, Ave Maria University, and Belmont Abbey College.

 Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 18 years its attorneys have been recognized as experts in the field of church-state law.
 Becket recently won a 9-0 victory in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”